Pediatric caries is preventable, but there's an epidemic

 Let them know that systemic and biological dentists have zero tolerance for root canals.
 They won’t give root canal treatments, and if you show up in their office with one given to you by another dentist, their natural inclination is to extract the root canal tooth as soon as possible.
 They want the root canal tooth out of the body, because root canal teeth always get infected.
 Always.
 Even if there’s no sign of infection visible to the naked eye.
 Even if you feel no pain (you won't because there is no nerve in the tooth).
 Inside the root canal tooth and down in the tooth socket in the jaw, a natural process of decay of dead tissue is going on in the background of the person’s life.
 There’s no way to stop that natural process until the dead tooth is extracted, with the tooth ligaments, and the tooth socket sterilized with ozone gas and ozonated water.

 Until that dead root canal tooth comes out of the body and the proper healing of the tooth socket from the bottom up begins, the person’s immune system will fight day in and day out to keep the caries bacteria localized in the tooth and in the tooth socket.
 But there is a constant risk that colonies of pathogenic caries bacteria will move to adjacent teeth, or travel in the lymph down to the heart or breasts, or travel in the bloodstream to other parts of the body, or track along the trigeminal nerve to the brain.
 In this way, root canals increase the risk of stroke, heart disease, degenerative neurological disorders like MS, auto-immune disorders like rheumatoid arthritis, and cancer.
-And those are risks a good systemic or biological dentist doesn’t want a patient to take.
+Nobody wants to lose a tooth, but those are risks a good systemic or biological dentist doesn’t want a patient to take.
 On top of all that, caries bacteria can be transmitted to anyone we share food and drink with, or kiss.
-Better to extract the infected tooth at the get-go, and replace with a safer implant made of a biomimetic material caries bacteria can’t eat.
+Better to extract the infected tooth at the get-go, and replace with a safer implant made of a biomimetic material that caries bacteria can’t eat.